johndelizo/ESP8266-SimpleWifiManager/README.md

  - [Credits and Libraries Used](#credits-and-libraries-used)

-## Project Goals!

-- **Simple**.
-Plug and play with default configuration;
-- **Clean Code**.
-Trying to and its a work in progress;
-- **Standalone**.
-Only Arduino and ESP8266 libraries, no user or 3rd party dependencies should be used, besides my configurable serial which is just a toggle to enable or disable serial print line.
-- **Configurable** (soon), TODO: Add extension methods for personalization and update of configuration;
-- **Fast** (soon), TODO: Refactor web server responses.

 ## Quick Start
 **Include the library to your ESP8266 Sketch, initialize SimpleWifiManager and call two functions.**